lukas-braun/learning-neural-computations/README.md

 # Online Learning Of Neural Computations From Sparse Temporal Feedback

-This repository is the official implementation of the [NeuroIPS 2021](https://neurips.cc/Conferences/2021) paper [Online Learning Of Neural Computations From Sparse Temporal Feedback]().
+This repository is the official implementation of the [NeurIPS 2021](https://neurips.cc/Conferences/2021) paper [Online Learning Of Neural Computations From Sparse Temporal Feedback]().

 ## Requirements